 The ramshackle wine factory was converted into this gorgeous beach-front boutique hotel by Athens-based k-studio after owner Nikos Karaflos realized a childhood dream to breathe new life into the decaying structures.
 They took great care to preserve its raw industrial beauty as well as its architectural heritage.
 Materials such as concrete, steel, wood, engineered glass, and reclaimed bricks all contribute to the hotel’s sensitive and eye-catching design.

 Great Northern Hotel, London, United Kingdom

-The Great Northern Hotel was London’s first purpose-built railway hotel, and a handsome one at that, when it opened in 1854 to cater to patrons of the Great Northern Railway Company.
+The Great Northern Hotel was London’s first purpose-built railway hotel, and a handsome one at that when it opened in 1854 to cater to patrons of the Great Northern Railway Company.
 The Italianate building, designed by acclaimed Victorian architect Lewis Cubitt, had a distinctive tall, slender, and curved shape that quickly became a landmark in Kings Cross.

 The historic hotel lay neglected and derelict for 12 years after it was closed by the Compass Group due to major developments at Kings Cross station.
-There were briefly plans to demolish it, but thankfully it was revitalized when a £40 million renovation transformed it back into a luxury hotel.
+There were brief plans to demolish it, but thankfully it was revitalized when a £40 million renovation transformed it back into a luxury hotel.

 It reopened in 2013, with its curved shape incorporated into the station’s eye-catching new domed roof.
 From its spectacular windows to its ornate stair railings, the now Grade II-listed building contains sensitively restored original features and nods to its railway heritage.